kanisterio/kanister/docs/templates.rst

 Templating makes consuming the ConfigMaps easy.
 The example below illustrates a Blueprint that requires a ConfigMap named location.

-First, we create a ConfigMap that contains configuration information about an S3
+First, in the kanister controller's namespace, we create a ConfigMap that contains configuration information about an S3 bucket:
-bucket:

 .. code-block:: yaml